-If a downturn does ensue, income, value and growth investors should take that event as an opportunity to buy stocks in the natural resource sector such as BP PLC (NYSE: BP), BHP Billiton (NYSE: BHP) and others at a discount for long term gains.
+are down in recent market action.
+That has engendered speculation that a correction is coming.
+If a downturn ensues, income, value, and growth investors should take that as an opportunity to buy stocks in the natural resource sector such as BP PLCBP

+, and others at a discount for long term gains.
 For income investors, it does not get much better than BP PLC or BHP Billiton.
 At present, the average dividend yield for a member of the Standard & Poor's 500 IndexSPY

 is under 2 percent.
 The dividend yield for BP, the second largest oil company in Europe, is 4.77 percent.
 BHP Billiton, the world's largest natural resources firm, has a dividend yield of 3.37 percent.
 Both have a history of dividend growth to reward long term investors.
 Goldcorp.GG

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.